proenza-lab/dyClamp/README.md

 - Optimize:    "Faster with LTO"
 - Port:        "COMx (Teensy)"

-Using these settings, **[dyClamp](https://github.com/christianrickert/dyClamp/)** completes its cycle of voltage readout, current calculation, and current injection usually in 10 µs or less - while simultaneously responding to serial commands from the controlling host without interruptions.
+Depending on your current model, **[dyClamp](https://github.com/christianrickert/dyClamp/)** usually completes its cycles of voltage readout, current calculation, and current injection usually in 10 µs or less - while simultaneously responding to serial commands from the controlling host.

+## Development & Bug Reports

+If you would like to participate in the development, please [fork this repository](https://help.github.com/articles/fork-a-repo) to your GitHub account.
+In order to report a problem, please login to your GitHub account and create a [new issue](https://help.github.com/articles/creating-an-issue/) in this repository.

+Your feedback is welcome!
+Please contact me at [GitHub](https://github.com/christianrickert/) or via [e-mail](mailto:mail@crickert.de).